Jesús Fernández Sáez, aka Suso, is one of the most talked about youngsters on Liverpool's books.

 Three days later he was introduced as a substitute against Manchester United - his Premier League bow.

-The teenager represents Spain at U19 level and helped them win the European Championships in 2012.
+The youngster represented Spain at U19 level and helped them win the European Championships in 2012, before graduating to the U21s.